USS Jicarilla: Service in the United States Navy

-Following shakedown in Chesapeake Bay, Jicarilla departed New York towing barges 9 August 1944, bound fox San Francisco via the Panama Canal.
+Following shakedown in Chesapeake Bay, Jicarilla departed New York towing barges 9 August 1944, bound for San Francisco via the Panama Canal.
 She arrived 22 September, but sailed again seven days later towing ARD-21 to Pearl Harbor.
 The tug remained in Hawaiian waters until November doing salvage and towing work, including the difficult task of pulling SS Antigua off a reef from 14 to 21 October.
 Departing Pearl Harbor on 7 November, she towed barges of supplies to advance bases at Eniwetok and Ulithi, arriving the latter island on 3 December.

 With the campaign to recapture the Philippines well underway, Jicarilla sailed on 10 December as part of the refueling group for Task Force 38, the fast carrier group then supporting the Philippines operation.
 Refueling began early on 17 December but had to be broken off as weather worsened.
 Anxious to top off his destroyers and support the Mindoro operation.
 Admiral Halsey continued attempts to refuel until the next morning, when Jicarilla and the rest of the fueling group turned south.
 The fleet tug rode out the typhoon and returned to Ulithi oni 22 December, but the great storm sank three gallant destroyers, two of them from Jicarilla's group.
 Undaunted, the fast carrier force resumed its punishing attacks on the Philippines.

 Jicarilla arrived at Leyte on 7 January to support the next amphibious operation at Lingayen Gulf.
 She sailed on 9 January with a convoy of LCI's and LST's; despite numerous air attacks by the Japanese, she arrived at Mangarin Bay 2 days later.
 The tug remained there until 22 January performing salvage and firefighting duties on the many damaged and beached landing craft.
 She arrived Ulithi on 27 January.
 After towing voyages between Ulithi and the Marianas, Jicarilla sailed from Ulithi on 9 April pulling a much-needed floating drydock to Okinawa.